aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 ## Release Management

-Versioning any piece of software is very important for a number of reasons such as the ability to compare two snapshots of the same software, link the version in an issue tracker, include a specific version as a dependency of another project, among [others](https://developer.android.com/studio/publish/versioning.html).
+Versioning any piece of software is very important for a number of reasons, such as the ability to compare two snapshots of the same software, link the version in an issue tracker, include a specific version as a dependency of another project, among [others](https://developer.android.com/studio/publish/versioning.html).

 When building an application that will be installed by the final user, it's essential to have a release management strategy that will allow [distribution](#distribution) of a version and a **history of versions** to let the QA team install a specific version of the app.